eduvpn/vpn-server-api/README.md

         ]
     }

-## Get Static IP Addresses (CCD)
+## Get Static IP Addresses

-Obtain the static IPv4 and IPv6 addresses configured for a CN.
+Obtain the static IPv4 address configured.

 ### Call

+For a CN:

+    GET /static/ip?common_name=foo_bar

+For a particular user:

+    GET /static/ip?user_id=foo

+For all users, for all CNs:

-    GET /ccd/static?common_name=foo_bar
+    GET /static/ip

 ### Response

-If static addresses were set, you will see this:
+If static addresses were set, you will see this, for a CN:

     {
         "ok": true,
         "static": {
             "v4": "1.2.3.1",
-            "v6": "fd00::1"
         }
     }

-If only a static IPv6 address was set:
+If no static address was set the `v4` field will have the `null` value.

+For a particular user, note that CNs that have no static IPv4 address are NOT shown here, even if they would return `null` if you query the CN directly:

     {
-        "ok": true,
+        "ip": {
+            "foo_phone": {
+                "v4": "10.10.10.25"
+            },
-        "static": {
+            "foo_laptop": {
-            "v4": null,
+                "v4": "10.10.10.30"
-            "v6": "fd00::1"
             }
+        },
+        "ok": true
     }

-If also no IPv6 static address was set that field will also be `null`.
+For all users, for all CNs the format is the same as for a particular user.
+If no static IP configuration are available for a certain user, or none in case you query them all the `ip` field will have an empty list value.

-## Set Static IP Addresses (CCD)
+## Set Static IP Address

-Set a static IPv4 and IPv6 address for a CN.
+Set a static IPv4 address for a CN.

 ### Call

-The `v4` and `v6` parameters are both optional here.
-They reflect the NEW static addresses.
-If you leave out either of them an existing static IP for that type will be removed.
-To go back to dynamic leave them both out.
+The `v4` parameter is optional.
+It reflects the NEW static address that should be set for this CN.
+If you leave the parameter out, or make it empty the static IP will be removed.

-    POST /ccd/static
+    POST /static/ip
         common_name=foo_bar
         v4=10.10.10.25
-        v6=fd00:1234::25

 ### Response